-After frontal airbags and seat-mounted side impact airbags inflate, they quickly deflate, so quickly that some people may not even realize an airbag inflated.
+After a frontal airbag inflates, it quickly deflates, so quickly that some people may not even realize the airbag inflated.
 Roof-mounted side impact airbags may still be at least partially inflated minutes after the vehicle comes to rest.
-Some components of the airbag module - the steering wheel hub for the driver's airbag, the instrument panel for the right front passenger's bag, the side of the seatback closest to the door for the seat-mounted side impact airbags, and the area along the ceiling of your vehicle near the side windows for roof-mounted side impact airbags - may be hot for a short time.
-The parts of the airbag that come into contact with you may be warm, but not too hot to touch
+Some components of the airbag module - the steering wheel hub for the driver's airbag, the instrument panel for the right front passenger's airbag, or the garnish trim and ceiling of your vehicle near the side windows for vehicles with roof-mounted side impact airbags - may be hot for a short time.
+The parts of the airbag that come into contact with you may be warm, but not too hot to touch.
 There may be some smoke and dust coming from the vents in the deflated airbags.
 Airbag inflation does not prevent the driver from seeing out of the windshield or being able to steer the vehicle, nor does it prevent people from leaving the vehicle.